ross-sig/vscode-gembase-dml/README.md

 # Gembase DML Editor Extension for Visual Studio Code

-This extension provides Syntax highlighting and Snippets for Gembase DML (Data Manipulation Language).
+This extension provides Syntax highlighting and Snippets (basic autocompletion) for Gembase DML (Data Manipulation Language).

 # Features
 Syntax highligting and auto-complete using snippets for most DML code blocks, forms, expressions, statements, and functions.
 Use the tab key to auto-complete or jump between tab-stops.

 Note: Syntax colorization should work on most themes.
 It was tested againt the default Visual Studio Code light and dark themes: Dark+ (default dark) and Light+ (Default Light.
 Some color themes like "Dark (Visual Studio) and "Light (Visaul Studio)" don't include colorizing for things like variables.
 This is intended behavior as it's a design decision by the theme author to leave out colorization for such.

-# Warning
+# Follow Best Practices
-This extension is in alpha.
-It may generate bad code that doesn't compile.
+This extension is fairly new, snippets may generate code that doesn't compile (if you encounter any issues please report an issue on GitHub).
 Standard precautions apply (use this extension in a test environment before using it in production, make sure you have backups and version control on your code, etc.)

 ## Issues and Contributions
 If you find any issues or have feature requests report them here: